-- · Value demonstration of pharmaceuticals for reimbursement - · Dossiers for early benefit assessment and clinical evaluation of drugs - Health technology assessment (HTA) - · Real-world and care provision analyses - · Clinical trials: planning, consultation and evaluation - · Assessment of inpatient and ambulatory sector potentials - · Competition and regulation analysis - · Pricing and market access - · Portrayal of individual product reimbursement pathways - · Assistance with review processes conducted by the Federal Joint Committee (G-BA) (i) About this Guide Our partners in Germany and abroad asked us for an overview of the German reimbursement system.
+- Value demonstration of pharmaceuticals for reimbursement - Dossiers for early benefit assessment and clinical evaluation of drugs - Health technology assessment (HTA) - Real-world and care provision analyses - Clinical trials: planning, consultation and evaluation - Assessment of inpatient and ambulatory sector potentials - Competition and regulation analysis - Pricing and market access - Portrayal of individual product reimbursement pathways - Assistance with review processes conducted by the Federal Joint Committee (G-BA)

+(i) About this Guide

+Our partners in Germany and abroad asked us for an overview of the German reimbursement system.
 With this guide, we explain the basic principles of the German regulatory framework for pharmaceuticals for human use with a particular focus on reimbursement.
 It has been written with utmost care.
 However, no document can replace a face-to-face meeting and qualified consultancy.

+The German Market and Access to it

+Germany - Europe's Most Important Destination for Pharmaceuticals

+Market Access

-The German Market and Access to it Germany - Europe's Most Important Destination for Pharmaceuticals Market Access Germany has several advantages for pharmaceutical companies, such as its market size, reliable legal framework for approval and reimbursement, as well as the quality and cost-effectiveness of its clinical research.
-In 2015, the global pharmaceutical market was 1.07 trillion USD.
-The US has the largest market with 433 billion USD, second is China with 115 billion USD, third is Japan with 81 billion USD, and Germany has the world's fourth largest market with 43 billion USD.
+Germany has several advantages for pharmaceutical companies, such as its market size, reliable legal framework for approval and reimbursement, as well as the quality and cost-effectiveness of its clinical research.
+In 2017, the global pharmaceutical market was 1.14 trillion USD.
+The US has the largest market with 465 billion USD, second is China with 122 billion USD, third is Japan with 84 billion USD, and Germany has the world's fourth largest market with 47 billion USD.
 The German market is Europe's largest market.

 Germany ranks fourth in the world as a location for conducting clinical trials.
 It has a global market share of 6.7% for all clinical studies, following the US (44%), China (9.8%) and Canada (7.2%).

-The Largest European Pharmaceutical Markets in 2016
+The Largest European Pharmaceutical Markets in 2017 in bn

-EU Member Turnover in billion

-State USD Euro
+EU Member State USD Growth Rate Euro

-Germany \$44.20 €40.98

-France \$33.11 €30.69

-Italy \$29.03 €26.91

-UK \$26.41 .41 €24.48

-Spain \$21.13 €19.59
+Germany \$47.27 7 €40.14

+France \$34.16 3 €29.01

+Italy \$30.62 6 €26.00

+ИК \$26.08 -1 €22.15

+Spain \$22.14 5 €18.80

 Manufacturer turnovers (ex-factory-price)

 Source: IGES based on BPI e.
-V. (Federal Association of the Pharmaceutical Industry), Pharmadaten 2017, p.
-40
+V. (Federal Association of the Pharmaceutical Industry), Pharmadaten 2018, p.
+43.

 The German Pharmacy Market in 2016

 Total turnover of pharmaceuticals in German pharmacies: 43.4 billion euros (retail price (pharmacy price) excluding VAT)

-See page 15 for more details about the price structure.
-Source: IGES based on ABDA (Federal Union of German Associations of Pharmacists) Die Anotheke - Zahlen, Daten, Fakten 2017, p.
-58 The European Regulatory System for Pharmaceuticals The European system provides different routes for authorizing medicines.
-Decentralized Procedure The majority of medicines are authorized by national competent authorities (NCAs) in the member states.
+Source: IGES based on ABDA (Federal Union of German Associations of Pharmacists) Die Apotheke - Zahlen, Daten, Fakten 2018, p.
+62

+The European Regulatory System for Pharmaceuticals

+The European system provides different routes for authorizing medicines.

+Decentralized Procedure

+The majority of medicines are authorized by national competent authorities (NCAs) in the member states.
 There are two NCAs for human drugs in Germany: The Bundesinstitut für Arzneimittel und Medizinprodukte - BfArM (Federal Institute for Drugs and Medical Devices) and the Paul-Ehrlich-Institut.
 BfArM is responsible for licensing all human medicinal products, except sera, vaccines, allergens and blood products which are licensed by the Paul-Ehrlich-Institut.

+Companies can use one of the following procedures to authorize a drug in several member states:

+Decentralized procedure

-Companies can use one of the following procedures to authorize a drug in several member states: Decentralized procedure Companies can apply for simultaneous authorization of a medicine in more than one EU member state provided the drug has not yet been authorized in an EU country and does not fall into the mandatory scope of the centralized procedure (see p.
+Companies can apply for simultaneous authorization of a medicine in more than one EU member state provided the drug has not yet been authorized in an EU country and does not fall into the mandatory scope of the centralized procedure (see p.
 7).

 Mutual-recognition procedure Companies that have a medicine authorized in one EU member state can apply for recognition of this authorization in other EU countries.
 This process allows member states to rely on each other's scientific assessments.
 Regulations and requirements for pharmaceuticals are identical throughout the EU, irrespective of the authorization route.
-SME-Office The EMA grants specific incentives to companies with a turnover of less than 50 million euros and with fewer than 250 employees.
-The incentives include: